zaracampbell/info3180-lab5/README.md

 # INFO3180 VueJS and Flask Starter

-This template should help get you started developing with Vue 3 on the forntend and Flask as an API on the backend.
+This template should help get you started developing with Vue 3 on the frontend and Flask as an API on the backend.

 ## Recommended IDE Setup